Status : ActiveRef BS_ABOUT

 I started in marketing.
 I ended up building AI systems.
-The path between those two things is the point.

 I've spent my career at the intersection of product, growth, and strategy.
 I've led growth at startups.
 Built products from zero.
 Advised established companies on what to build and how to take it to market.